-For the evaluation of the models' IAV against E-OBS, we apply an approach proposed by Suarez-Gutierrez et al. (2018) and Maher et al. (2019).
-For the observations and for each model and member separately, the anomalies relative to the reference period 1961-1990 are calculated for the years 1957-2099 and 1957-2015 in E-OBS, respectively (Figure 4).
-Model mean state biases of the indicators, which can be quite large (see Figure S2) are thereby removed.
-For each year, we then plot the ensemble median, minimum and maximum member, the area between the 12.5th and 87.5th percentile, within which 75 % of the members are situated, and the E-OBS data.
-For a perfect model, the E-OBS data is expected to occur normally distributed within the range spanned by the ensemble, is concentrated in the inner 75%, several years in between the minimum and maximum of members, but also outside this range from time to time.
-If the E-OBS data concentrates too much inside the total range or even the 75% area, the variability of the ensemble overestimates the observational variability.
-Contrary, if too many E-OBS data points exceed the ensemble spread, the

-190 SMILE underestimates observational variability.
-To quantify this further, the probability density function of the anomalies in the period 1957-2015 are plotted for each member and E-OBS separately.
+we then plot the ensemble median, minimum and maximum member, the area between the 12.5th and 87.5th percentile, within which 75 % of the members are situated, and the E-OBS data.
+For a perfect model, the E-OBS data are expected to occur normally distributed within the range spanned by the ensemble and are concentrated in the inner 75%, several years situated in between the minimum and maximum of members, but also outside this range from time to time.
+If the E-OBS data are concentrated too much inside the total range or even the 75% area, the variability of the ensemble overestimates the observational variability.
+By contrast, if too many E-OBS data points exceed the ensemble spread, SMILE underestimates observational variability.
+To quantify this further, the probability density function of the anomalies in the period 1957-2015 is plotted for each member and E-OBS separately.
 The functions are estimated probability densities based on a normal kernel function, similar to an approach by Lehner et al. (2018).

-The forced response (ensemble median) increases for all indicators analysed, except for summer precipitation, which decreases in all models, and no clear change of pr-DP-MAX in RACMO.
-Note that this approach does not only compare the IAV of the models

-- and E-OBS, but also the forced response in the historical period.
-Differences in the distributions can thus also arise from a false representation of the forced response in a model, compared to the trend of E-OBS.
-On the other hand, if the modelled and observed distributions largely coincide, both the forced response and the IAV are well represented by a model.
-All three models generally seem to reproduce the forced response in the historical part quite well, as the models are consistent with the trends of the E-OBS points (e.g. increase of tas-JJA).
-Only for summer precipitation (pr-JJA), all models show a decrease of the forced response whereas - E-OBS shows no significant negative trend.
-However, in all ensembles, not all members show decreasing trends.
-The observations may thus still be consistent with the simulated forced response.
-The comparison of E-OBS and the three SMILEs during the historical period from 1957-2015 in Mid-Europe (ME) shows largely good representations of IAV in the ensembles, as seen by well distributed E-OBS points within the 75 % range (12.5-87.5% quantile) and minimum and maximum range of the ensembles (Figure 4).
-However, a too strong clustering of the E-OBS points in the 75 %
+The forced response (ensemble median) increases for all indicators analyzed, except for summer precipitation, which decreases in all models, and there is no clear change in pr-DP-MAX in RACMO.
+Note that this approach does not only compare the IAV of the models and E-OBS, but also the forced response in the historical period.
+Differences in the distributions can thus also arise from a false representation of the forced response in a model, compared to the trend in E-OBS.
+On the other hand, if the modeled and observed distributions largely coincide, both the forced response and the IAV are well represented by a model.
+All three models generally seem to reproduce the forced response in the historical part quite well, as the models are consistent with the trends of the E-OBS points (e.g., increase in tas-JJA).
+Only for summer precipitation (pr-JJA) do all models show a decrease in